 Every patient is unique, and because we strive to address each patient's distinct needs and concerns, it is impossible to provide a one-size-fits-all treatment plan.
 Instead, we prefer to schedule a consultation to discuss the many treatment options available, including dermal and lip fillers, and provide each patient with a customized treatment plan, including a breakdown of the estimated costs.
 Factors influencing the cost of treatment with dermal fillers in Charlotte, NC, include the number and location of treatments, the severity of the issue being addressed, and the condition of the skin.

 We pride ourselves on creating a treatment plan that accommodates our patients' needs, including their financial situation.
-For treatments that cost more than $300, we offer six-month payment plans through Care Credit, and the $25 consultation fee is applied to treatment expenses.
+For treatments that cost more than $300, we offer six-month payment plans through Care Credit, and a consult fee will be applied.